Heritage Skills at Shrewsbury Flaxmill Maltings

 - Prince's Foundation Building Craft Programme trainees gaining their Level 3 NVQ Diploma in Heritage Skills

-- Gleeds trainees gaining work based experience on the project that contributes their learning for their BSc (Hons) Quantity Surveying
+- Gleeds construction consultancy trainees gaining work-based experience towards their BSc (Hons) in Quantity Surveying

 Attracting groups usually underrepresented in construction

-- Behind the scenes tour of the roof works in progress for Women in Roofing and Historic England BAME Placement students
+- Tour of the roof works to look at its progress for Women in Roofing

 Promoting understanding of Shrewsbury Flaxmill Maltings

-- Bespoke group visits and training events for University of Leicester, University of Wolverhampton, University of Birmingham’s Ironbridge Institute and Birmingham City University, and a hands-on session in traditional brick making for Shrewsbury College’s Group students.
+- Bespoke events for students from University of Leicester, University of Wolverhampton, University of Birmingham’s Ironbridge Institute, Birmingham City University and Nottingham Trent University